 What is Actinic Keratosis?

 Actinic Keratosis (AK), also known as Solar Keratosis, is most commonly known as sun damage.
-AK’s form when the skin is badly damaged from UV rays from the sun exposure, or indoor sun tanning.
-Over time, UV rays can cause damage to our skin and in some cases, when the damage accumulates, our bodies are less able to repair itself.
+AK’s form when the skin is badly damaged from ultraviolet rays or UV rays from sun exposure, or indoor tanning.
+Over time, UV rays can damage our skin and in some cases, when the damage accumulates, our bodies are less able to repair itself.
 Actinic Keratosis is often dry and scaly, pink, red or sometimes a white or brown color.
+If left untreated, it can significantly damage healthy skin.
 AK’s occur mainly on the back of your hands, scalp, and face.
 AK’s can also be painful once the area is irritated or rubbed.